Paula Gill, M.D.

 Patient Stories3D mammogram leads to early breast cancer detectionOctober 21, 2020

-About a quarter million women in the United States are diagnosed with breast cancer each year, with nearly 40,000 women dying from the disease annually.
-On average, a woman who lives to be 90 or older has between a 10 and 15 percent chance of developing breast cancer.
+About 250,000 women in the U.S. are diagnosed with breast cancer each year, with nearly 40,000 women dying from the disease annually.
+On average, a woman who lives to be 90 or older has between a 10% and 15% chance of developing breast cancer.

 Although prognosis and detection have improved in recent years, awareness, healthy lifestyle choices and screenings are still vital to reducing the impact of breast cancer.